Case Study: Mill vs Maven

 -

-Mill makes customizing the build tool much easier than Maven.
+Extensibility: Mill makes customizing the build tool much easier than Maven.
 Projects usually grow beyond just compiling a single language: needing custom code generation, linting workflows, tool integrations, output artifacts, or support for additional languages.
-Mill’s extensibility and IDE experience makes doing this yourself easy and safe, with type-checked code and sandboxed tasks
+Mill’s extensibility and IDE experience makes doing this yourself easy and safe, with type-checked code and sandboxed tasks.

-This page compares using Mill to Maven, using the Netty Network Server
+This page compares using Mill to Maven using the Netty Network Server

 codebase as the example.
 Netty is a large, old codebase.
 500,000 lines of Java, written by